Donald W Riegle Jr., as seen in 1972

 Longtime former Michigan U.S. Sen. Donald Riegle dies at age 88

-Former Michigan U.S. Sen. Donald Riegle, who served in office under seven U.S. presidents as a Republican and later a Democrat, has died, his family said in a statement Sunday.
+Former Michigan U.S. Sen. Donald Riegle, a Republican who turned Democrat during the Vietnam War and Watergate controversies and served under seven U.S. presidents, has died, his family said in a statement Sunday.

 Video Thumbnail

-Riegle served nearly three decades representing the Flint area and Michigan.
+Riegle served nearly three decades in Congress, representing the Flint area and Michigan.

 “The cornerstone of our family, Don was a kind, loving, courageous leader who taught us to stand up for justice, economic opportunity, and fairness for everyone,” the family said.
 “He tirelessly fought for the rights of the working men and women of Michigan and led the Senate opposition to NAFTA (North American Free Trade Agreement), the trade agreement that resulted in the loss of many jobs in Michigan.